fluree/docs.flur.ee/src/content/0.15.0/guides/intro/fluree.md

 When a Fluree ledger is initialized, a block 1 is created.
 This block contains certain important metadata, including all the [System Collections](/docs/schema#all-system-collections) needed to make ledger features work.

 A ledger at a given block is a ledger.
-Every block corresponds to a moment in time, and the data in ablock consists of a group of atomic updates made to that ledger at a given point in time.
+Every block corresponds to a moment in time, and the data in a block consists of a group of atomic updates made to that ledger at a given point in time.

 These atomic updates are very specially formatted logs.
 Each updates is a called a [flakes](#flakes).
 Flakes are a specific fact at a specific point in time about a specific subject.
 No two flakes are the same.